JiangboYu13/CarND-Advanced-Lane-Lines/writeup.md

      binary_output[((sat>30)&(lig>30)&(abs_sobel_thresh(img,orient='x' sobel_kernel=5, thresh=(15, 255))==1))|(lig>200)|((lig>140)&(sat>100))] = 1
 ```

-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Here's two examples of my output for this step.

 ![filtered image 1][filtered_img1]
 ![filtered image 2][filtered_img1]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper(...)`, which appears in `pipeline_code.ipynb`  The `warper(...)` function takes as inputs an image (`img`), In the warper function, another function `warpTrsf()` which will return the  Perspective Transform Matrix.
+The code for my perspective transform includes a function called `warper(...)`, which appears in `pipeline_code.ipynb`  The `warper(...)` function takes as inputs an image (`img`), In the warper function, another function `warpTrsf()`  will return the  Perspective Transform Matrix.
 I chose the hardcode the source and destination points in the following manner:

 ```python
  src = np.array([[245, 692],[1058, 692],[702, 460],[582, 460]], np.float32)